Author/s

 Writers write.

-“Ruin and Resolve” is a digital speculative fiction/poetry anthology for the benefit of the Philippine National Red Cross (PNRC), an organization dedicated to providing relief and aid in times of need.
+“Ruin and Resolve” is a digital speculative fiction/poetry anthology that we first released in response to the devastation wrought by typhoons Ondoy and Pepng in 2009.
 It contains speculative fiction (original tales, as well as reprints and excerpts from longer work) and poetry that deal with the two faces of every disaster, and the paradox inherent in the fact that, sometimes, it is in only the midst of the most crushing adversity that our brightest human qualities arise.

 The nineteen stories, five poems and cover artwork included in the anthology were provided by their creators free of charge, in order to help raise funds for their fellow Filipinos in need.
-All quarterly royalties due to Rocket Kapre Books and its authors will be remitted to the Paypal account of the PNRC.
-Smashwords founder Mark Coker has also agreed to waive Smashwords’ commission in favor of the PNRC.
+During times of crisis, we make the anthology freely available to remind people of the need to donate, and to provide some small reward for those who choose to do so.

 Publication Information